Paraquad

 Landing page design + development

-To pair with each out-of-home tactic, our team created QR codes linked to campaign-specific landing pages.
+To complement out-of-home tactics, we created QR codes linked to campaign-specific landing pages.

-Each page contained simplified messaging that introduced the Paraquad brand, its mission and the services available.
-All elements, from colors to font sizes, were made ADA-compliant to ensure that all Paraquad participants could access the content.
+Each page contained simplified messaging that introduced the Paraquad brand, its mission and its services.
+All elements of our nonprofit content marketing, from colors to font sizes, were ADA-compliant to ensure access for all Paraquad participants.

-Through this St. Louis content strategy, we measured the effectiveness of each location, funneled traffic back to the original site and encouraged contact form submissions.
-Since the launch of the multi-channel campaign, total website users increased by 51.7%, new users by 18.6% and donation traffic by 22.3%.
+Through segmentation, we measured the effectiveness of our St. Louis content strategy, funneled traffic back to the original site and encouraged contact form submissions.

 By the Numbers